andrewachen/SnagitImgur/README.md

 Miscellaneous
 -------------
-Snagit is a registered trademark of TechSmith Corporation, Copyright © 1999–2012.
-The author of this plugin has no affiliation with TechSmith Corporation, nor is this plugin endorsed or supported in any shape or form by the TechSmith.
+Snagit® is a registered trademark of TechSmith Corporation®, Copyright © 1999–2012.
+The author of this plugin has no affiliation with TechSmith Corporation, nor is this plugin endorsed or supported in any shape or form by the TechSmith® Corporation.
 The source code for the plugin is licensed under the BSD license, the terms of which are specified in the file `License.txt`.

 Thanks!